-Crisis hotlines help thousands of depressed people each year.
+Thousands of depressed people receive support each year.
 For these people, it is helpful to speak to an anonymous person who does not know you and will not judge you.
 At the end of this article, I have listed hotline phone numbers you can call for immediate help!
 Hotlines are there for you when you are at the end of your rope.
 If you are feeling overwhelmed and do not know where to turn, consider calling a crisis hotline.
 You will find knowledgeable and caring and counselors who are trained in crisis management.

 They also have a list of agencies that can offer help with your situation, like help with eviction prevention, food, shelter, disaster relief or a safe place to stay.
 You can find hope, encouragement, and direction during difficult times but remember, hard times are not here to stay.
 The sun will shine again on you.
 Hope is the possibility of things changing and seeing a bright new day.

-The Volunteers of America provides quick response services to victims of disasters.
+Provides quick response services to victims of disasters.
 They provide transportation, food, clothing, shelter and mental health counseling.
-“Our Mission is to inspire hope through our ministry of service by providing individuals and families with tools to improve their quality of life.” – See more at:
+“Our Mission is to inspire hope through our ministry of service by providing individuals and families with tools to improve their quality of life.”
+See more at: